We advise social development initiatives and support enterprises that deal with social risks.

-Our motto: “Take the reins” (Ne pas subir) demonstrates our will to seek actively positive, on-the-ground solutions.
+Our motto: “Take the reins” (Ne pas subir) demonstrates our will to actively seek positive, on-the-ground solutions.

 We routinely participate in evaluation and impact assessments as coordinator or as partner, depending on the needs of each particular project.
 Over the years we have built a strong network of professionals with whom we are lucky to work on a regular basis.
 We claim to have in this way gained access and insights into some of the most intractable problems.